dovecot/documentation/source/configuration_manual/fts/index.rst

 ------------------------

-Dovecot splits the full text search functionality into two parts: a common tokenization library (lib-fts) and backend indexing engine responsible for storing the tokens produced by the common library persistently.
+Dovecot splits the full text search functionality into two parts: a common tokenization library (lib-language) and backend indexing engine responsible for storing the tokens produced by the common library persistently.

-Some of the FTS backends do their own internal tokenization, although it's possible to configure them to use the lib-fts tokenization as well.
+Some of the FTS backends do their own internal tokenization, although it's possible to configure them to use the lib-language tokenization as well.

 See :ref:`language_tokenization` for more details about configuring the tokenization.